rahelFM/Moonlight-Energy-Optimization/README.md

 Successfully set up a local Git environment, created a GitHub repository, and linked the local project to the remote repository.
 Basic Git commands (`add`, `commit`, `push`) were used to manage the project.

 ## Task 2: Profiling, Cleaning & EDA Outline
 * Three ipynb files of EDA were created for the country. benin-eda, serrealeone-eda and toga-eda.
+The files are in another branch and not merged on main branch.
 ### 2.1 Data Profiling Summary

 * Loaded the  datasets using the `pandas` library.